 Furnace combustion air and vent pipe connections are sized for 2-in.
 (50 mm ND) PVC/ABS DWV pipe.
 The combustion air and vent pipe connections also accommodate 60mm polypropylene venting systems with outside diameters of approximately 60 mm (2-3/8 inches).
 Any pipe diameter change should be made outside furnace casing in vertical pipe.
 Any change in diameter to the pipe must be made as close to the furnace as reasonably possible.
+See Figure 40.

-The Maximum Vent Length for the vent pipe and combustion air pipe equals the Maximum Equivalent Vent Length (MEVL) in Table 14 or Table 16, minus the number of fittings multiplied by the deduction for each type of fitting used from Table 15.
+The Maximum Vent Length for the vent and combustion air pipe (when used) is determined from the Maximum Equivalent Vent Length in Table 14, minus the number of fittings multiplied by the deduction for each type of fitting used from Table 15.